-A Closer Look at the Rasmussen College – Topeka Campus
+A Closer Look at the Rasmussen University – Topeka Campus

-Campus Director and 10-year Rasmussen College veteran Jay Bucholz says this economically driven community in the United States’ heartland is consistently growing, and his staff in Topeka are excited to be involved.
+Campus Director and 10-year Rasmussen University veteran Jay Bucholz says this economically driven community in the United States’ heartland is consistently growing, and his staff in Topeka are excited to be involved.

 Bucholz says his motivator is seeing successful outcomes for students.
 “We have student-focused core values, and our campus is designed to focus on our students’ success,” Bucholz says.

-What is the history of Rasmussen College and the Topeka campus?
+What is the history of Rasmussen University and the Topeka campus?

-Rasmussen College has been helping students prepare for successful careers for over 118 years.
-Since originally opening its doors as the Rasmussen Practical School of Business in Stillwater, Minnesota in 1900, the College has expanded in its mission to prepare students with career-focused degrees and comprehensive support.
-Today, Rasmussen College has campus locations across the Midwest and Florida.
+Rasmussen University has been helping students prepare for successful careers for over 118 years.
+Since originally opening its doors as the Rasmussen Practical School of Business in Stillwater, Minnesota in 1900, the University has expanded in its mission to prepare students with career-focused degrees and comprehensive support.
+Today, Rasmussen University has campus locations across the Midwest and Florida.
 Both the Topeka and Kansas City/Overland Park campuses opened in February 2013.

-Rasmussen College is regionally accredited, with campus locations in six states and degrees in seven schools of study: Business, Early Childhood Education, Health Sciences, Nursing, Justice Studies, Technology and Design.
+Rasmussen University is regionally accredited, with campus locations in six states and degrees in seven schools of study: Business, Early Childhood Education, Health Sciences, Nursing, Justice Studies, Technology and Design.